Brooklyn Bedding vs Purple

 Another benefit of Hyper-Elastic Polymer is that it aids in temperature regulation.
 First, Hyper-Elastic Polymer is a temperature-neutral material.
 It does not retain heat the same way foam does.
 It’s just a more ideal top layer for hot sleepers.

-We think both the Original Purple and Brooklyn Signature are good for all types of sleepers.
-It doesn’t matter whether you the spend the majority of the time on your side, back, or stomach.
+We think both the Purple Mattress and Brooklyn Signature Hybrid are good for all types of sleepers.
+It doesn’t matter whether you spend the majority of the time on your side, back, or stomach.